Books Set in the U.S. Territories

 Books Set in the US Virgin Islands

-This Virgin Islands chain is made up of about 90 small islands.
-Four larger islands make up the British Virgin Islands, and three larger islands are territories of the United States.
+This Virgin Islands chain consists of about 90 small islands.
+Four larger islands comprise the British Virgin Islands, and three larger islands are territories of the United States.
 The US Virgin Islands (USVI) include St. Croix, St. John, and St. Thomas.

 When you think of the USVI, you likely picture a luxurious, family-friendly beach vacation.
 But there’s so much more to learn about the approximately 100,000 people who call these islands home.

-The United States purchased these islands from Denmark in 1917 for a total of $25 million.
-The US made the aquisition to establish a naval safety net for the Panama Canal.
+The United States purchased these islands from Denmark in 1917 for $25 million.
+The US made the acquisition to establish a naval safety net for the Panama Canal.

 Individuals born in the USVI are considered citizens of the United States.
 While they can’t vote in federal elections, they do elect a nonvoting delegate to the US House of Representatives.